louie-github/chrome-per-tab-panning/README.md

   the right.
 Your score is displayed below.
 * Click the "Reset" button next to the score display to reset your score.
+* Click the "Export current session" button to export your session data (what you answered as guesses while randomizing) as a JSON file.

 # Notes
 Because we need to capture tab audio to pan it left and right, Chrome